malinkas86/TappableLabelView/README.md

 	 - wordSpacing - Spacing between the words.
 	 - lineSpacing - Spacing between the text lines.
  4. Provide the *text* to be displayed.
- 5. Provide the list of tappable strings as an array. - Please make sure the all the punctuations related to a particular word, should also be included as part of the tappable string.
+ 5. Provide the list of tappable strings as an array. - Please make sure that all the punctuations related to a particular word, should also be included as part of the tappable string.

 ## Implementing programmatically